Banne Grossglockner

 In Kals am Grossglockner in East Tyrol, an exhibition is dedicated to the “King of the Eastern Alps” and highest mountain of Austria

-In the Glocknerhaus building in Kals, the impressive permanent exhibition "Under the spell of the Grossglockner" (Im Banne des Grossglockners) can be admired.
-It is dedicated to the impressive gigantic mountain, which is with its 3,798 m not only the highest peak of the Glockner Group in the High Tauern, but also the highest one of Austria.
+In the Glocknerhaus building in Kals, reopened in January 2025 after reconstruction works, the permanent exhibition "Im Banne des Grossglockners" can be admired.
+It is dedicated to the gigantic mountain, which is with its 3,798 m not only the highest peak of the Glockner Group in the High Tauern, but also the highest one of Austria.
 In 1561 Mt.
 Grossglockner was cartographically mentioned for the first time, and in 1799 the first mountain hut was built at 2,620 m a.s.l.

 In July 1800 its first ascent followed and exactly 200 years later, the Glocknerhaus was opened.
 Culture and nature of this unique alpine landscape are shown in six rooms.
 A then mountaineering equipment is confronted with a modern one of today, further topics are a walkable map, the mountain huts and the High Tauern National Park with the municipality of Kals.